ULB-Metronu/georges/docs/usage.rst

     import georges

 This will include only the core components of Georges.
-When importing `georges`, it will automatically import the `georges.Kinematics` and `georges.Distribution` modules.
+When importing :code:`georges`, it will automatically import the :code:`georges.Kinematics` and :code:`georges.Distribution` modules.
 These modules are described in details in the Georges-core's documentation.
 You can simply use these modules by typing:

 .. jupyter-execute::